 Picture this scenario; you have an employee that is an all-star in terms of delivering and managing deadlines.
 They are great at achieving results.
 You are having an annual performance review with the employee, and they are asking and expecting to get a promotion soon.
 However, though this individual is a top performer, you are reluctant to promote them as their interpersonal skills are lacking.
 This employee is rude to others and is often trying to micromanage the team.
 When things do not go their way or someone has an opposing point of view they become angry and uncooperative.
 No one wants to work with this individual.
 Because of their low emotional intelligence, you do not believe the employee is ready for a promotion even though they are good at their job.
-Do you know how to coach through this situation?

 How do you handle this conversation without creating disengagement?